 It is now in its 70th year and had not missed a single performance until the Covid-19 Lockdown in 2020

-It is produced by Sir Stephen Waley-Cohen who is uncle to the prolific jockey Sam Waley-Cohen.
+It is produced by Sir Stephen Waley-Cohen who is uncle to the prolific amateur jockey Sam Waley-Cohen.

 Reviews for The Mousetrap